Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	19. Conversion potential:  Unknown
 68. Passive Farming
 	1. Challenge cured:  Sterilized Fields
-		1. Challenge cure interpretation:  The process of "embedding biological computers" into the landscape also improves its soil quality, by whatever means.
-The hard cases could involve importing soil nanotechnologies from other territories.
+		1. Challenge cure interpretation:  The process of "embedding biological computers" into the landscape also improves its soil quality, by all of the interpretations that I've slated.
+The hardest cases could involve importing soil control nanotechnologies from other territories.
 		2. Challenge cure qualm:  Some areas really should just import food.
 Scraping up every bit of agricultural productivity is too much sometimes.
 	2. Mechanism proposal:  This says it embeds biological computers in the landscape.
 I treat that as a joke, a simple lie, referring to farmers as biological computers.
 	3. Mechanism proposal:  If there are systems that automatically process the soil to improve its quality, such as networks of decomposers (fungi), improving their presence in the biome could also be "embedding biological computers" in a sense.